 - Heroic BSoD: There are times when he finds chefs/kitchens to be so incomprehensibly incompetent that he goes even beyond Tranquil Fury (see below) and can only stare with a blank look on his face.
 This is often seen in Hell's Kitchen, such as in the first season of the British series when he collapsed into a ball with a Thousand-Yard Stare on his face, horrified at the realization that he'd staked his entire professional reputation on trying to turn a bunch of flighty British celebrities into a working kitchen brigade.

 - Hoist by His Own Petard: Slightly lampshaded with James May's appearance on The F Word.
-For starters, Ramsey tries to prove May's manliness against the other Top Gear hosts by having May consume several Foreign Queasine: Snake Whiskey from Laos, a cooked Bulls Penis, and finally, Hákarl (Shark Meat buried in Gravel for several months from Iceland) with some liquor.
-With the Hákarl, May manages to keep down the rotten meat, while Ramsey grabs a bucket to throw up.
-May's only response to this is: "You disappoint me, Ramsey".
+For starters, Ramsay tries to prove May's manliness against the other Top Gear hosts by having May consume several Foreign Queasine: Snake Whiskey from Laos, a cooked Bulls Penis, and finally, Hákarl (Shark Meat buried in Gravel for several months from Iceland) with some liquor.
+With the Hákarl, May manages to keep down the rotten meat, while Ramsay grabs a bucket to throw up.
+May's only response to this is: "You disappoint me, Ramsay".
 In the following cooking challenge, both make a Fish Pie.
-Ramsey spends the time berating May while May calmly cooks his pie with little flair.
-When the results of the taste test by a group of female diners comes back, Ramsey is at first shocked that the votes were 3-2 ("He got 2?") only for the server to declare James May as the winner.
+Ramsay spends the time berating May while May calmly cooks his pie with little flair.
+When the results of the taste test by a group of female diners comes back, Ramsay is at first shocked that the votes were 3-2 ("He got 2?") only for the server to declare James May as the winner.

 - Humble Hero: The man has an enormous ego when he's in his element but he'll shut up and listen when learning something new and show enormous respect to his teachers.